GIMPS/basicbokeh/README.md

 # BasicBokeh

-## This is not an official Google product
+## This is not an officially supported Google product

 This app is an alpha quality project to explore generating depth maps using phones with dual cameras.